 The entrance to Manten Sushi. - image © Florentyna Leow

-This does make Manten Sushi a puzzling outlier.
-Their lunch omakase set is priced at JPY3240, tax included, but sushi of the calibre they serve is closer to something that might cost JPY8000 for lunch.
+This does make Manten Sushi one of the cheaper places in Tokyo to enjoy high-quality sushi at reasonable prices.
+Their omakase sets start at JPY6930, tax included.
+You must book through their website.
 The chefs are remarkably skilled - at least as much as many high-end restaurants in town - and some of the pieces here are, if not perfect, then at least close to excellent.
 You don’t normally have such gorgeous (and well-aged) fish or shari (sushi rice) worth mentioning at this price point, and if you do the math, it comes to about the same price per piece as eating at a mediocre conveyor belt restaurant.
 The economics of Manten are remarkable and strange.
 But whatever their reasons are for having such a reasonably-priced lunch deal, Manten is the place in Tokyo to eat incredible sushi without blowing a huge hole in your travel budget.

 You gotta love a good blowtorch. - image © Florentyna Leow

 Beginning with a bowl of hot clam broth - the very essence of a thousand tiny clams in a few sips. - image © Florentyna Leow